Powerlearnproject/se-day1-assignment-Faruq-Feroz/README.md

 1.Define prompt engineering and discuss its importance in interacting with AI models.

-    What It Is: Prompt engineering is the practice of designing and crafting effective input prompts that guide AI models, like ChatGPT, to produce the desired output.
+   Prompt engineering is the practice of designing and crafting effective input prompts that guide AI models, like ChatGPT, to produce the desired output.
 It involves choosing the right words, structure, and context to communicate clearly with the AI.

 Importance in Interacting with AI Models: